How To Use Google Trends For PR - Guide 2022 (new)

 Tip: Finding spikes in interest when it appears from history there shouldn't be could provide great information that others could have missed.
 Dive deeper, make notes and evaluate all of the information - is there a deeper trend?
 Can you analyze and factor in your brand?

-The 5 year trend of declines in interest are now validated by the more longer term time selection.
+The 5-year trend of decline in interest is now validated by the longer-term time selection.
 Now you can see that there is a clear decline in interest since 2004 but the peak in interest still remains around the same time of year.

 Now apart from the Dec 31 - Jan 10 'NY Resolution' period, which is sort of expected, there is little to no clear trend.

 Tip: We clearly know why there is this peak in interest because of the association between healthy and new years.
 Dive into this a little more, see if any of your media contacts has this beat and reach out to discuss their calendar.

 That New Years' trend is staying the same but peak interest is getting higher each year whilst the lowest interest is also going up.
 That shows there is an ongoing and growing interest in this.
 Which is vital to start understanding the dates further and the context behind these peaks.

 Tip: Time to dig deeper.
 Review dates and any key events that occurred, review future events, and how search interest can be used in time with an event to grow your brand's PR.

 Once you zoom out on a bigger timeline you can see and confirm that the overall interest and searches keep going up.
 Year after year interest has been growing and it doesn't appear to be slowing down.